danhpaiva/course-basic-java-JdA/README.md

 </h2>

 <h2 id=objetivo>:scroll: Objective</h2>
-The goal is to learn to work with Java
+The objective of the course is to learn the fundamentals of Java.

 <h2 id=instalacao>:clipboard: Installation</h2>